 - a.
 To be considered for promotion to a higher rank, faculty must meet the minimum University criteria as stated in the UWL Staff Handbook.
 For the rank of Associate Professor, a candidate must provide evidence of teaching excellence, the establishment of a program of scholarship, and be engaged in service.
 Evidence of teaching excellence, scholarship, and service will be consistent with the Department's definitions of scholarship (see Appendix A), service (see Appendix B) and, teaching (see Appendix C). - 1) As with review for retention and promotion, Department consideration of materials will include the following: - i.
-The committee will contextualize its evaluation of teaching evidence, including grade profiles and SEI's in terms of the instructor's teaching methods and goals and the instructor's ongoing efforts to improve student learning and close equity gaps in student learning.
-The committee will further contextualize responses to required SEI questions 2-6 in relationship to responses to the required student motivation item, SEI question 1. - ii.
-The committee will evaluate scholarly production in terms of: . service demands on historically underrepresented or oppressed groups

-- . mentoring and other service demands on members from historically underrepresented or oppressed groups and/or tenured faculty when the department's tenure density is low. - . disciplinary publishing patterns for scholars from historically underrepresented or oppressed groups. - .
-The range of publishing opportunities in the candidate's area of specialization (e.g. controversial topics, underrepresented populations, disciplinary critiques) - engagement in new or emerging research methods or new perspectives - iii.
-The department recognizes that faculty from diverse populations may be called on to perform service more frequently than faculty from dominant populations, and will advise candidates for review, merit, retention/tenure, promotion, and career progression on sustainable levels of service. - b.
+The committee will contextualize its evaluation of teaching evidence, including grade profiles and student evaluations in terms of the instructor's teaching methods and goals and the instructor's ongoing efforts to improve student learning. - ii.
+The department recognizes that some faculty may be called on to perform service more frequently than others, and will advise candidates for review, merit, retention/tenure, promotion, and career progression on manageable levels of service. - b.
 To be promoted to the rank of Professor, a faculty member must be well respected within the department for excellence in teaching and as someone who has taken a leadership role in enhancing the curriculum in the department.
 The faculty member has a continuing scholarly program.
 The faculty member provides strong leadership in department service and is well respected at the school or college level for university and professional service.
 Evidence of teaching excellence, scholarship, and service will be consistent with the department's definitions of scholarship (see Appendix A), service (see Appendix B) and, teaching (see Appendix C).